rab-dev/ssm/README.md

-# ssm
+# Simple Secrets Manager

-Simple Secrets Manager
+Notes on creating a simple secrets manager.